- Our offerings

 Curbside: The unsung hero of 2020

-Companies that invested in building great mobile apps are already ahead of the game because they’re able to continue online interactions while customers practice social distance.
+Companies that invested in building great mobile apps are already ahead of the game because they’re able to continue online interactions while customers practice social distancing.
+This is especially true for retailers and restaurants that have a curbside pickup and delivery strategy.
 They are now optimizing their experiences to become even more contactless - a behavioral shift that we believe most customers were going to soon expect from retailers in the coming years.
 Mobile pay is a critical contactless feature, currently in high demand with users because it eliminates the need for the exchange of actual cash and reduces the spread of germs.
 As big retailers roll out this feature to ensure the safety of their communities, users will expect all of their apps to offer the same safety precautions during this time.

 Brands can also use these channels to reassure and connect with their customers.
 Sending a push notification to customers in certain geographical locations with helpful information, such as updated hours or in-store precautions that are being established for their safety is a great way to keep customers engaged and informed.

-While the solution is time sensitive, you want to guarantee you’re enabling the safety of your customers and employees without adding additional friction to their lives.
-Make sure you look at the entire customer journey so that your efforts at deploying a contactless experience are both manageable for your employees, and easy to use and understand for your customers.
-This digital solution might be more top-of-mind in these conditions, but we believe that this contactless experience will be preferred by your customers even after this pandemic.
-Design an experience now that you can scale and enhance in the months and years to come.
+While implementing or refreshing your curbside or other digital solutions is time sensitive, you want to guarantee the safety of your customers and employees without adding additional friction to their lives.
+Make sure you look at the entire customer journey so that your efforts for deploying a contactless experience are both manageable for your employees, and easy to use and understand for your customers.
+This digital solution might be more top-of-mind in these conditions, but 67% of people say they’re likely to continue using new methods after social distancing is relaxed.
+So, think about designing an experience now that you can scale and enhance in the months and years to come.

 Our work on curbside, mobile apps, and digital innovation